kandelvijaya/website/content/post/testableInterfaceDesignWithEnums.md

 ```
 There is a problem.
 We know that the \`isEnabled\` is going to use OneTapCartFeatureToggle internally.
 Unit testing is suppoed to be a black box test.
 Meaning, you provide a input and test for output.
-NOT, how it computes and what it uses to compute the output.
-That is white box testing.
+**NOT**, how it computes and what it uses to compute the output.
+That is white box testing.\\

+I mentioned unit testing should be black box testing, this can be debatable.
+However, my perspective here is a method is a unit.
+You are responsible to define what a unit means to your specific need.
+It could be a entire class or a method or a couple of methods.
+The point of unit testing is that you treat that unit you defined as a black box.
+Given a input, you test for output.
+Not side effects.
+This however can be debated to be white box testing if you think your app is a unit and your classes are internal pieces.
+I don't recommend this thinking.
+I believe in divide and conquer, recursively.
+A function is a smallest unit.
+A class is merely collection of functions (collection of smaller units == unit).
+A program is composition of classes (collection of smaller units == unit).
+Lets not debate here!
+Define your unit.\\

 The above approach is not only bad principally but also practically.
 Lets say sometime later, \`isEnabled\` is refactored to be enabled only
 in Germany.
 If you were running the test on german locale app, then the above would pass.
 I work in Berlin.
 So if this was my test, it would pass.
-I wouldn't spot a difference.
-Now I bet you spotted the difference.
-Dont test the internal implementation.
-Unit test is strictly tesing output from the input.
+I wouldn't spot a difference. **Dont test the internal implementation.
+Unit test is strictly tesing output from the input.**\\

 How can we write proper test here?
 Tough!
 We need to get rid of \`enum\`.
 Sad but true.
 Enums don't allow you to inject
 dependencies.
 They don't have constructor.
 If this were a class/struct, we could use constructor injection to provide the feature toggles.